formthefog/formation/stateful_elastic_scaling_planning.md

 - Transitions must be idempotent where possible
 - The system should collect metrics at each phase for performance analysis
 - Error handling should include appropriate recovery mechanisms
 - The implementation should minimize disruption to running applications
+- Rollback mechanisms must ensure complete restoration of previous state
+- Automated scaling must include safeguards against thrashing
+- Use BTreeMap instead of HashMap for data structures requiring Hash trait implementation
+- Ensure all serializable data structures implement proper traits (Serialize, Deserialize, Hash, etc.)